ICanDoAllThingThroughChrist/ICanDoAllThingThroughChrist.github.io/_posts/2017-09-01-learning_to_use_sessions_in_sinatra_project.markdown

 Sessions and Authentication Coding Process
 The learning process of using sessions, and authentication is quite involved.
 Finally, I would like to elaborate on the project Developement Workflow.

 After completing the labs, I thought I know it; however, when one of the spec in the Sinatra Project presented validation, I find myself re-reviewing the User Authentication Lab.
 Moreover, I find myself, inquiring about the helper methods of current user and login yesterday?
+For instance, in the Authentication Video, Avi had used session(:email) while in the helper method session(:user_id) was used instead.

 **Helper methods**:

-For instance, in the Authentication Video, Avi had used session(:email) while in the helper method session(:user_id) was used instead.
-First, the helper methods
 It is confusing to determine the truthy or falsey outcome of a method without some 1 on 1 tutorial for the ||= operator.
 In the case of Current User and Loggedin? instance methods, we have the following code, which i could not understand. def logged_in?